RaphaeleL/nvim/README.md

 Messured with the `time` Command for a 3000 Line Linux Kernel [File](https://raw.githubusercontent.com/torvalds/linux/master/kernel/auditsc.c):

-> yes, vim is always faster than neovim with plugins will ever be. but compared to the popular LunarVim, NaVim (without LazyLoading!) is almost twice as fast!
+> Yes, Vim is always faster than NeoVim with plugins will ever be. but compared to the popular LunarVim, NaVim Beta (without LazyLoading!) is almost twice as fast!
+Even the slow NaVim Main is a bit faster then LunarVim

+- NaVim Main: `nvim auditsc.c  0,83s`
 - NaVim Beta: `nvim auditsc.c  0,55s`
 - LunarVim Stable: `lvim auditsc.c  0,94s`
 - Vim: `vim auditsc.c  0,04s user`